American Occupation

 America’s Manifest Destiny and the 1898 Mock Battle of Manila Bay

-America’s hunger for land eventually had it eying Cuba and with the destruction of the USS Maine and some colorful anti-Spanish propaganda, the Spanish-American War begins and ended with the Mock Battle in Manila Bay on August 13, 1898.
-The Mock Battle of Manila was Spain’s graceful exit of the country with its demand satisfied.
+America’s hunger for land eventually had it eyeing Cuba, and with the destruction of the USS Maine and some colorful anti-Spanish propaganda, the Spanish-American War began and ended with the Mock Battle in Manila Bay on August 13, 1898.
+The Mock Battle of Manila was Spain’s graceful exit from the country with its demand satisfied.
 It was the result of negotiations between US Commodore George Dewey and Spanish Governor General Fermin Jaudenes to end the conflict between the United States—together with Filipino revolutionary forces—and Spain battling for control over Manila.
 Both parties agreed to prevent Manila from falling into the hands of the Philippine Revolutionary forces led by Emilio Aguinaldo who fought with the Americans against the Spaniards.
 This betrayal of Spain and America against Filipinos continued when they signed the Treaty of Paris four months later.

 Sources: